costastf/blind-Pyrsync/README.md

 One should check first that the drive is mountable by the system (filesystem supported, read - write).
 If the drive's filesystem is NTFS make sure that the mount command mounts the drive with ntfs-3g so it can write to it.

+If "gui" is set the pynotify library should be installed in linux.

 If the drive is FAT then the script will spit errors if one tries to move file attributes, since FAT does not support Linux file attributes.
 This is rsync's errors, not the script's.